anuragdutt36/facebook-login-page/README.md

 # Facebook Login Clone Page

-This project is a clone of the Facebook Login homepage using HTML, CSS, Tailwind CSS, and Favicon for icons.
+This project is a clone of the Facebook Login homepage using HTML, CSS and Tailwind CSS.
 It aims to replicate the look and feel of the Facebook homepage, showcasing its various sections and features.

 ## Table of Contents